 You can use filters to view submissions that match a particular set of criteria.
 For example, you can query submissions that you may need to follow up on, such as ones that still need to be reviewed or fixed.

-To filter your submissions, you create a query using filter keys.
+To filter your submissions, you create a query.
+For more information, see the following:

 Filter keys narrow your submissions down to a specific set of results.

 The following filter keys and possible values are available.

 none, or any email of a User on the program

 Matches on a User's email who has permissions on the program.

 Matches based on whether the submission is a duplicate of another submission or not.

 Matches if there is any payment on a submission.